 Coming together with other women can create huge shifts by knowing that you are not alone by being part of a group.

-If you want to connect and be part of a safe and non-judgemental space you can join the club here.
+If you want to connect and be part of a safe and non-judgemental space come and join my free private Facebook group

 In your mid-30s, you are still producing enough hormones to give you good energy, skin, muscle tone and a sex drive, but subtle changes are happening in your ovaries as your egg supply starts to dwindle.